streetwriters/notesnook/docs/help/contents/plans-and-limits.md

 ## Education plan

 The Education plan gives students and teachers **Pro features and Pro limits**.
 It is not sold from the plan grid.
-[Contact us](https://notesnook.com/education) to apply.
+You can [apply for the discount here](https://notesnook.com/education).
 Education plans do not include a trial.

 ## Pro (legacy)